adarlan/kube-formation/README.md

 ### Initialize cluster

-Use Ansible to initialize and join the cluster nodes:
+Use Ansible to initialize and join the cluster nodes.
+Ansible will connect to the nodes and execute the `kubeadm init` command on the control plane node and the `kubeadm join` command on the worker nodes to complete the cluster setup.

 ```shell
 ./ansible-playbook.sh